braze-inc/braze-docs/_docs/_user_guide/administrative/company_settings/security_settings.md

 Two-Factor Authentication Enforcement:
 - If two-factor authentication is not enforced at the company level, once reset, the user will log in normally and need to go to __Account Settings__ to enable and set up two-factor authentication.
-- If two-factor authentication is enforced at the company level, the next time the user logs in, they'll be asked to set up their two-factor authentication.'
+- If two-factor authentication is enforced at the company level, the next time the user logs in, they'll be asked to set up their two-factor authentication.

 ## Security Event Download